MuteebMMN/sales-dashboard-project/README.md

 # 🛠 Tech Stack

 The dashboard was built using the following tools and technologies:
-📊 Power BI Desktop – Main platform for report development and visualization.
+📊 Tableau Desktop – Main platform for dashboard design and interactivity.
-📂 Power Query – Used for data transformation and cleaning.
+📂 Data Prep / Joins – For cleaning and shaping the dataset.
-🧠 DAX (Data Analysis Expressions) – Measures and KPIs for year-over-year comparison, profit/loss logic, and trend analysis.
+📈 Calculated Fields – To create KPIs, year-over-year comparisons, and profit/loss logic.
-📝 Data Modeling – Relationships defined between sales, subcategory, and time-based data.
+📝 Data Modeling – Relationships between sales, categories, and time series established in Tableau.
-📁 File Formats – .pbix for development and .png for dashboard previews.
+📁 File Formats – .twbx (Tableau packaged workbook) for sharing and .png for previews.